naushad3210/RetailStore/README.md

 Coverage Report

+1) Issue command "mvn clean verify"
-1) Readable code coverage reports for the execution of the above test cases is generated in several formats – e.g. HTML, CSV, and XML. in the directory "RetailStore\target\site\jacoco"
+2) Readable code coverage reports for the execution of the above test cases is generated in several formats – e.g. HTML, CSV, and XML. in the directory "RetailStore\target\site\jacoco"
-2) The binary format in the target directory – target/jacoco.exec. can also be sent to Sonar Qube for generating the coverage report.
+3) The binary format in the target directory – target/jacoco.exec. can also be sent to Sonar Qube for generating the coverage report.